Yandex Cloud

 && ln -s /usr/bin/python3 /usr/local/bin/python3

-4. (Optional) Under Authentication data, enter your Docker Hub account username and password.
+4. Optionally, under Authentication data, enter your Docker Hub account username and password.

 5. Click Build.

-This will create a Docker image with TensorFlow packages for the use of the GPU in computations.
+This will create a Docker image with TensorFlow packages to enable GPU-based computations.

-6. Select the relevant project in your community or on the DataSphere homepage in the Recent projects tab.
+6. Select the project in your community or on the DataSphere home page in the Recent projects tab.

 Tip

-The Docker Hub image library limits anonymous mode.
-If, while building a Docker image, the basic image is not pulled or is being pulled too slowly, change your project's IP address.
+The Docker Hub image library has limits on anonymous usage.
+If you encounter slow or failed base image pulls when building a Docker image, try changing your project IP address.
 To do this:

 • Create a subnet.